-Our staff members are leaders in habitat management planning, invasive species control, dam removal, and salt marsh and grassland restoration.
-We also share these skills with conservation partners through our Land Management Consulting program, the Ecological Extension Service.
+Our staff members are leaders in habitat management planning, invasive species control, dam removal, and restoration of salt marshes and grasslands.
+We also share these skills with conservation partners through our Land Management Consulting program (Ecological Extension Service).

 Specifically, Mass Audubon’s approach to Ecological Management includes:

 Every wildlife sanctuary is covered by a current ecological management plan.
 These plans identify the conservation assets provided by a sanctuary and prescribe actions necessary to maintain or enhance those assets in the face of 21st century challenges.
 Through this planning process, Mass Audubon strives to choose management actions that have measurable and lasting benefit to the nature of Massachusetts.

 Inventory & Monitoring

 Taking inventory and monitoring of specific wildlife and plants provides us with information on how well our wildlife sanctuaries represent the biological diversity found in Massachusetts and provides information on changes over time.
 Learn More >